 ENGL 201.
 Intermediate Writing.
 1 Unit.

-Amplifies the skills covered in ENGL 101 by providing further practice at the skills of drafting, revising, and editing effective academic, argumentative, and expository prose.
+Providing practice at the skills of drafting, revising, and editing effective academic, argumentative, and expository prose.
 It emphasizes academic standards for grammar, mechanics, and usage, the analysis of prose models according to outlook, style, purpose, audience, and organization, and the application of various rhetorical strategies to achieve specific written results.

 ENGL 205.
 Writing for Media.
 1 Unit.